ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 #### Setting up your SSH pem keys.

 The pancancer_launcher can start up new VMs on AWS.
 To do this, it needs access to the SSH pem key that you want to use for this purpose.
-Please make sure that you have copied your pem key to the host machine, and placed it in `~ubuntu/.ssh/my_key.pem`.
+Please make sure that you have copied your pem key to the host machine, and placed it in `~ubuntu/.ssh/<the name of your key>.pem`.
 This is usually the SSH pem key you used to log in to the launcher host machine.
 Make sure you `chmod 600 ~ubuntu/.ssh/<the name of your key>.pem` for security reasons.

 ## Starting the Launcher